Dental Implant-Anchored Dentures Explained

 As mentioned, dental implant anchored dentures normally require four implants per arch (upper and lower jaws) to secure the bridge of new teeth.
 Renew’s anchored dentures snap securely in place.

 Once placed, dental implants need to integrate with the body.
-Patients of Renew Anchored Dentures walk out of the office on the day of their implant surgery with a complete arch of fully functioning, new teeth designed for that integration period.
+Renew patients typically walk out of the office on the day of their implant surgery with a complete arch of fully functioning, new teeth that carry them through the integration period.
+Upon successful osseointegration, patients are provided their final set of new teeth.

 The cost of implant anchored dentures varies considerably, according to geographical location, the dentist, and type of dentures.
 Patients who come to Renew Anchored Dentures can expect to pay in the range of $11,000 to $18,000.
 Compared to single implants costing $3,000 (or more in many cases), the ability to acquire 32 new teeth in this price range is an attractive alternative to people considering dentures or additional patchwork dentistry procedures.